Our Leadership

 In her spare time you can find Lauren on a hockey field or fishing on the Galari (Lachlan River).

-Ms Madeline Bower
+Ms Madeline Bower, Director

 Maddy’s mother (Nida Lowe), was a Stolen Generations (Gudanji/ Wambaya /Waanyi /Garra nations) member and her father (Mick Bower) were long term residents of Katherine.
 Maddy grew up in Katherine, NT and has forged a career in the health field.
 She currently works with Flinders University in Katherine in Indigenous Health and has a worked in community focusing on community health, research, collaboration and strengthening the cultural humility across systems.
 She has worked in Government and Aboriginal Health Services and sectors.